15 Iconic Men’s Hairstyles of the 90s

 The Flattop

-The flattop haircut was one of the most symbolic styles of the 90s with short sides and a top that is squared and flattop.
-It was often dressed in a fade on the sides, and associated with the hip-hop culture of the decade, made popular by artists and actors such as Will Smith and Kid n Play.
+The flattop haircut was one of the most symbolic styles of the 90s, with short sides and a top that is squared and flattop top.
+It was often dressed in a fade on the sides and associated with the hip-hop culture of the decade, made popular by artists and actors such as Will Smith and Kid ‘N Play.
 Its bold and confident look was achieved by the sharp and geometric lines of the flattop and was regularly combined with a high level of bold fashion, making it a standard of the 90s street style.

 Enquiry-CTA-Lead Form29oct